The Benefits of Owning Your Own Business

 For women, especially, owning your own business can give the lifestyle flexibility necessary to raise a family and still have a successful career.
 Mompreneurs are a growing trend; according to the State-Owned Business Report, commissioned by American Express, the number of women-owned businesses has increased by 68% since 1997, with more than 9.1 million women-owned businesses operating in the U.S. in 2014 (Fox News).

-But it's not just young(ish) women who can benefit from this advantage to owning your own business; people who are close to retirement or already retired may find owning their own businesses gives them both the chance to keep their hands in and to do something satisfying.
+But it's not just young(ish) women who can benefit from this benefit to owning your own business; people who are close to retirement or already retired may find owning their own businesses gives them both the chance to keep their hands in and to do something satisfying.
 (See The Best Business Opportunities for Retirees if you're of this age and want to get started.)

 5) You might change the world.